 We may deny your deletion request if retaining the information is necessary for us or our service providers to:

-• Exercise free speech, ensure the right of another consumer to exercise their free speech rights, or exercise another right provided for by law.
+- Exercise free speech and/or ensure the right of another consumer to exercise their free speech rights, or exercise another right provided for by law.

 Exercising Access, Data Portability, and Deletion Rights

 To exercise the access, data portability, and deletion rights described above, please submit a verifiable consumer request to us by either:

 - Contacting us via telephone at 312.601.5000 and asking for Privacy at Customer Care.